lobe/web-bootstrap/README.md

 Check out the [Create React App documentation](https://create-react-app.dev/docs/getting-started) for more information on React and the project structure.

-There are two main components: the Camera and the Prediction.
+There are three main components: Camera, Prediction, and StaticImage.
 The Camera, which runs in `components/camera/Camera.tsx` is responsible for displaying a live full screen view of the user's selected webcam.
 The Prediction component `components/prediction/Prediction.tsx` is the box in the lower left hand corner, and is responsible for displaying the top prediction results and their confidences.
+The StaticImage component `components/staticImage/StaticImage.tsx` displays an image selected from the file picker and runs it through the model from a canvas element.

 ### Known Issues
 TensorFlow.js on Safari may have problems initializing the WebGL backend for acceleration and will fall back to the CPU.